neuronsimulator/nrn/docs/python/programming/math/vector.rst

             Vector.mark(graphobj, x_increment, [style, [size, [color, brush]]])

-    Similar to :method:`Vector.line`, but instead of connecting by lines, it make marks, centered at the indicated position, which do not change size when window is zoomed or resized.
+    Similar to :meth:`Vector.line`, but instead of connecting by lines, it make marks, centered at the indicated position, which do not change size when window is zoomed or resized.
 The style is a single character ``|,-,+,o,O,t,T,s,S`` where ``o,t,s`` stand for circle, triangle, square